pippachoong/tic-tac-toe/README.md

 There is also an option to challenge a robot where it is located on top of the scoreboard.

 Tech used in this games are HTML, JS, CSS and jQuery.
+HTML used for the webpage's overall body structure, JS is used to create interactive features for users, some jQuery used for DOM manipulation and CSS adds another layer to beautify the webpage.